jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

-2) Click to enter the editing page of the email, re-click **Send** on the menu to select “Timed Sending” to re-edit the time for sending the email.
+2) Click to enter the editing page of the email, re-click **Send** on the menu to select "Timed Sending" to re-edit the time for sending the email.

 3) If you want to cancel sending, you can directly click **Save Draft** on this menu, and the request for timed sending the email will be canceled and the email will be saved as a draft.
 Or you can send and delete the email directly.

 1.10.19         What should I do when I receive bounce message after sending an email?

 You can check if the address of the recipient is filled correctly, you can also ask if the mailbox capacity of the recipient is already saturated, because our mailbox can send large-capacity attachments, but when the size of the email exceeds the size that the recipient’s mailbox can accommodate, it will cause the bounce message.
-Alternatively, you can view the help of “Bounce Message” to view more corresponding solutions.
+Alternatively, you can view the help of "Bounce Message" to view more corresponding solutions.
 When you have excluded these possibilities, you can contact our mailbox administrator and provide the specific bounce information, we have relevant technical staff to analyze reasons and provide solutions after receiving your consulting email.

 1.10.20         Why can’t the recipient receive the email I sent to him?